 The Historiques Cornes de Vache 1955 Chronograph will retain the two-register layout of the original (ref.
-6087), as well as its distinctive cornes de vache “cow horn” lugs.
-The case is slightly larger than the 6087 at 38.5 mm by 10.9 mm, but still very conservative and sure to please the serious collectors who the watch is targeted at.
+6087), as well as its distinctive Cornes de Vache “cow horn” lugs.
+The case is slightly larger than the 6087 at 38.5 mm by 10.9 mm, but still very conservative and sure to please the serious collectors who the watch targets.

 Powering the watch is caliber 1142 which is a movement originally based on Lemania and that has been reworked and is now made in-house.
 The movement now has a free-sprung balance and beats at 3Hz versus 2.5Hz (which the Lemania 2310 runs at).
-The chronograph levers have been redesigned, and now the column-wheel is adorned with the Maltese cross (that looks totally awesome), and overall the VC-level finishing is of course, impeccable.
+The chronograph levers have been redesigned, and now the column wheel is adorned with the Maltese cross (that looks totally awesome), and overall the VC-level finishing is of course, impeccable.

-A fully polished platinum case with pump pushers and the signature cow horn lugs (as mentioned above) is matched with a silver opaline dial with blue accents, resulting in modern appearance despite the historic inspiration of the design.
-Hour, minute and second hands are polished and the chronograph minute and second hands are in blued steel.
-Hours are marked by a mixture of indexes and Roman numerals, that have been hand applied to the dial.
+A fully polished platinum case with pump pushers and the signature cow horn lugs (as mentioned above) is matched with a silver opaline dial with blue accents, resulting in a modern appearance despite the historic inspiration of the design.
+Hour, minute, and second hands are polished and the chronograph minute and second hands are in blued steel.
+Hours are marked by a mixture of indexes and Roman numerals, that has been hand applied to the dial.
 The tachymetric scale is printed on the outer ring in dark blue and the minute scale is printed inside of that in black.

-Presented on a dark blue alligator strap with platinum buckle with Maltese cross.
-Water-resistance is 30 meters.
+Presented on a dark blue alligator strap with a platinum buckle with a Maltese cross.
 Retail is expected to be around $67,500.
 (Ref.
 5000H/000P-B058)

 Photos by Vacheron Constantin.